libsemigroups/libsemigroups/README.rst

 ~~~~~~~~~~~~

 - `R. Cirpons`_ contributed to ``IsObviouslyInfinite``, to integrating
-  ``eigen``, and contributed an implementation of the `Radoszewski-Rytter`_
+  ``eigen``, contributed an implementation of the `Radoszewski-Rytter`_
-  algorithm for testing equivalence of words in free bands.
+  algorithm for testing equivalence of words in free bands; and
+  the intersection of permutation groups in ``SchreierSims``.
 - `F. Hivert`_ contributed many helpful ideas to ``libsemigroups``, an
   allocator implementation (to be included in a future version), and
   ``HPCombi``.
 - `J. James`_ contributed some bugfixes.
-- `J. Jonušas`_ contributed to the implementation of the Froidure-Pin algorithm.
+- `J. Jonušas`_ contributed to the implementation of the Froidure-Pin
+  algorithm.
 - `D. V. Pasechnik`_ contributed to the build system.
 - `F. Smith`_ contributed the implementation of the Konieczny and
   Lallement-McFadden algorithm, to the Todd-Coxeter implementation, and to